6 Things You May Want to Know About the Daniels Decision

 This case definitely is a game-changer for Métis people and non-status Indians as they, and their interests, will over time become embedded in the policy and law of the country.

-As for when will it happen I think you only need to look at other Indigenous peoples issues and the length of time needed for the needle to move on them.
+As for when it will happen I think you only need to look at other Indigenous Peoples issues and the length of time needed for the needle to move on them.
 Consider the Tsilhqot'in decision - it came down in 2014 and there has been low to no visible change in the treaty process and policy.
-What about the associated, big picture policies that will need to be developed regarding hot button items such as will they pay tax on income earned on reserve and how will they deal with housing when most of the people affected by this decision live off-reserve, to name just two.
+What about the associated, big-picture policies that will need to be developed regarding hot-button items such as whether they pay tax on income earned on reserve and how will they deal with housing when most of the people affected by this decision live off-reserve, to name just two.
 The federal government already has quite a few high-priority portfolios on the go, and probably not enough funding to address them, and this one has only just entered the queue.

 Metis are a Federal Responsibility - No longer a Jurisdictional Wasteland, First Nations in BC Knowledge Network, Judith Sayers, April 14, 2016